shakesBeardZ/neurips-2025-rebuttal/reviewer_3.md

 We will revise the manuscript to clearly explain this motivation and cite relevant taxonomic standards to support our choice.

-### 6. Consistency of point placement + points per image
+### 6. Consistency of Point Placement, Annotation Density, and Bias Transparency

-We thank the reviewer for raising this important point.
-Sampling bias due to point placement is a well-known challenge in benthic ecology, where annotations are often influenced by the specific monitoring goals of each survey (e.g., targeting particular coral assemblages).
-To mitigate this, ReefNet is designed for global coverage and broad taxonomic representation, and we provide detailed metadata that supports transparent, bias-aware analysis.
-Specifically:
+Sampling bias from point-placement strategies is a known challenge in benthic ecology, often driven by specific monitoring goals (e.g., focusing on particular coral taxa or reef zones).
+While ReefNet models do **not use full-image context or sampling density directly**—since each annotation point is treated as an **independent patch-level sample**—we designed the dataset to maximize **transparency and reproducibility** in how those points were originally selected.

-**(i) Documented point-generation method:**
-Each ReefNet source includes a `point_method` field from CoralNet metadata specifying the sampling strategy: *simple-random* (51 sources), *stratified-random* (23 sources), or *uniform-grid* (2 sources).
-No source relies on purely manual (click-based) annotation, ensuring that point placement is both consistent and reproducible across sources.

-**(ii) Manual refinement protocol:**
-Following automatic seeding, annotators routinely adjust point positions to avoid image edges, blurred regions, or irrelevant objects (e.g., sand, shadows).
-This is part of CoralNet\'s standard annotation procedure.

-**(iii) Per-image annotation density:**
+**(i) Explicit annotation method metadata**
+Each ReefNet image includes a `point_method` tag exported from CoralNet, specifying how annotation points were seeded:

+- `simple-random` (51 sources)
+- `stratified-random` (23 sources)
+- `uniform-grid` (2 sources)

+Crucially, CoralNet **does not support fully manual, clicked-from-scratch annotations**—ensuring a baseline consistency in point generation across all sources.

+**(ii) Standardized manual refinement**
+After automated point placement, annotators may adjust point positions to avoid image artifacts (e.g., edges, shadows) or target specific coral structures more accurately.
+While this introduces minor subjectivity, it follows **established ecological annotation protocols** and improves label precision.
+Some upstream surveys may still focus on certain genera (e.g., Acropora reef flats), but this reflects ecological—not procedural—bias.

+**(iii) Annotation density statistics**
-ReefNet includes 925,322 annotations across 181,046 images, with a mean of 40 points/image and a median of 22.
-Densities range from 25 to 180 points/image—matching common survey protocols (e.g., 50-point CPCe, 25-point RLS).
+ReefNet includes 925,322 point annotations across 181,046 images, with:

-**(iv) Bias mitigation:**
-Because sampling method and point density are logged per image, users can:

-* restrict analyses to specific methods (e.g., only stratified-random),
-* normalize point counts (e.g., downsample to 50 points/image),
-* incorporate point density as a covariate.
+- **Mean**: 40 points/image
+- **Median**: 22 points/image
+- **Range**: 25 to 180 points/image

+These densities align with standard field protocols like:

+- **CPCe(Coral Point Count with Excel extensions)** (50-point coral quadrats)
+- **RLS(Reef Life Survey)** (25-point assessments)
+- **LTMP(Long-Term Monitoring Program)** (100-point stratified grids)

-These strategies will be documented in Section 3.4 and Supplementary Fig. S5.
+We summarize these statistics in Section 3.3 and Supplementary Fig. S1.

+**(iv) Metadata enables dataset auditing (not modeling)**
+While ReefNet does **not model** sampling pattern or density, we expose metadata such as `point_method` and point count per image to support downstream auditing.
+Users can optionally:

+- Filter by method (e.g., only stratified-random annotations)
+- Restrict to consistent point densities
+- Study metadata correlations with performance

+This transparency supports robust secondary analyses without complicating the training pipeline.

-**(v) Transparency and guidance:**
+**(v) Clear limitations and recommendations**
-We will expand Section 6 to explicitly discuss residual sampling bias and provide usage recommendations, following best practices from coral survey bias literature.
+We will expand Section 6 (Limitations) to explicitly discuss potential upstream bias and clarify that ReefNet’s strength lies in making such factors **auditable and filterable**.
+This positions ReefNet as one of the most **transparent and reproducible patch-level coral annotation datasets** currently available.

-We hope this addresses the reviewer’s concern.
-ReefNet’s point-placement metadata and tools make it one of the most auditable and bias-aware benthic annotation datasets to date.
+We thank the reviewer for encouraging us to clarify these important design choices.

 ### 7. Expert filtering: protocol and qualifications (§3.1)